There are many models, instruments, and published documents to assist faculty with evaluation and assessment:

 - Use final papers, presentations, and/or posters to evaluation student learning.
 Some faculty conduct structured “wrap-up” discussions using specific reflection questions to elicit critical thinking.

-- Ask agencies to comment on student performance.
-Invite agencies to attend final presentations, then make a point to debrief with them.
+- Ask agencies to comment on student performance, and/or on the overall partnership with your course.
+Invite agencies to attend any final presentations, then debrief with them afterward.

-- Ask students to submit an evaluation to be completed by their service supervisor (forms available from on the forms page; students who registered on-line can be evaluated online).
+- Consider asking students to submit an evaluation to be completed by their service supervisor (an example is the Supervisor Evaluation of Student)

 Other evaluation instruments